NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/installModes.md

 PKI Mode requires:
 - running ``User Info Service``
-- configure client properties to communicate with ``User Info Service``
+- configuring client properties to communicate with ``User Info Service``

 ### User Info Service

-In the PKI Mode, authentication performed using PKI certificate - the only information that is extracted from certificate is a Distinguished Name (DN).
+In PKI Mode, users authenticate using PKI certificates - the only information that is extracted from a client certificate is the Distinguished Name (DN).
-User Info Service provides a way to look up users' metadata by DN, such as name and email.
+The User Info Service provides a way to look up users' metadata by DN, such as name and email.
-It is your responsibility to implement and run User Info Service.
+It is your responsibility to implement and run an instance of User Info Service specific to your organization.

-The User Info Service configured in skills-service by adding the following configuration properties:
+The User Info Service is configured in the skills-service by adding the following configuration properties:

 <import-content path="/dashboard/install-guide/common/user-info-service-props-endpoints.html"/>